jmishra01/highchartexport/README.md

 # highchartexport
-Convert highchart configuration into image file
+Convert highchart configuration into an image file

 **Installation**
 You can use pip command